8 Best call recorder apps for Android, iPhone, & computers in 2023

 • Office Essentials: $19.95 per user per month

-• Office Pro: $24.95 per user per month to access Ooma’s desktop app, phone menus, call recording, voicemail transcriptions, Google and Office 365 integrations, and video meetings
+• Office Pro: $24.95 per user per month to access Ooma’s desktop app, phone menus, call recordings, voicemail transcriptions, Google and Office 365 integrations, and video meetings

 • Office Pro Plus: $29.95 per user per month to access reporting, Salesforce and Microsoft Dynamics 365 integrations, and automatic call distribution